-- ➤ The sponsorship must not compromise or contravene existing sponsorship agreements entered into with the NSW Police Force - Consider if the sponsorship will directly affect other police Commands or Corporate Sponsors.
+- The sponsorship must not compromise, impose or imply conditions that will limit, or appear to limit, the NSW Police Force's ability to carry out its functions fully and impartially - The sponsorship must not compromise or contravene existing sponsorship agreements entered into with the NSW Police Force - Consider if the sponsorship will directly affect other police Commands or Corporate Sponsors.
 If so, consult with the affected command or spokesperson.